Songhee95/readme-generator/README.md

-# your project title (should be same ase your project name in github)
+# your project title

 ## Description
-describe your project so that people know what your project can do specifically
+describe your project

 ## Table of Contents
 * [Installation](#installation)